 A gene, called the CDH2, is thought to be responsible for this type of OCD behavior.
 The study reported that humans and Doberman Pinschers with OCD also share this same gene.

 When Belgian Malinois display circling behaviors, it is usually caused by being kept in small spaces.
 Surprisingly, Malinois that displays some circling behavior (versus none at all or extreme circling) serves as the best guarding and working dogs.

 An informed breeder should be able to easily spot the physical and behavioral manifestations of this mutated gene.
-Trained Belgian Malinois with the right temperament mixture of dominance and circling behavior turns out to be best for use as personal protection dogs and in military or police service.
+Trained Belgian Malinois with the right temperament mixture of dominance and circling behavior turn out to be best for use as personal protection dogs and in military or police service.

 Genetic Diversity is Key

 Genetic diversity allows for a healthy combination of certain traits to be bred into the offspring.
-By matching the right dogs, a breeder can produce offspring with the proper mix of recessive and dominant genes.
+By matching the right dogs, a top Malinois breeder can produce offspring with the proper mix of recessive and dominant genes.
 This practice can avoid producing puppies with genetic mutations or double copies of undesirable genes.

 The 2014 study concluded that picking the “best” dogs and breeding them together is not the smartest way to breed healthy animals.
 Careful thought, knowledge, and genetic testing is a must when choosing the best moms- and dads-to-be.

 Scott’s K9 – Your Best Choice to Get Belgian Malinois for Sale

 For over 15 years, Steve Scott has been hand-picking Belgian Malinois puppies and trained adult dogs for use in personal protection and service work.
 He not only has extensive training experience in the field but also knows what behaviors to look for in successful working dogs.

 Contact Scott’s K9 today to learn more about the trained Belgian Malinois we have available for adoption.
 Many have been imported from Europe to ensure the highest quality bloodlines and training.